 Your vehicle's air filter removes airborne containments from the incoming air stream consumed by your motor.
 Your engine air filter removes approximately 98% of all airborne dirt, debris, and particles.
 The air cleaner element provides an immaculate incoming air charge so that the engine components will last to provide long-term engine life.
 These airborne particles can destroy the piston rings that seal the pistons against the cylinder walls or worse scour the cylinder's walls or even the valve seats.

 Intake of contaminated air causes engine wear, reduced performance, and expensive maintenance.
 That is the reason why air filtration is a must amongst the most basic requirements for effective engine performance.
-Clean air is essential for maintaining the health and long life of internal combustion engines, and the purpose of an air filter is exactly that – to provide clean air by keeping damaging dust, dirt, and moisture at bay and promoting increased engine life.
+Clean air is essential for maintaining internal combustion engines' health and long life.
+The purpose of an air filter is exactly that – to provide clean air by keeping damaging dust, dirt, and moisture at bay and promoting increased engine life.

 • The use of a quality air filter restriction gauge and adherence to OEM recommended air filter change guidelines will provide the maximum life out of the air filter element and the engine/equipment that the filter is protecting.